slopus/sync/README.md

 - `field<T>()` - Define a synced field
 - `localField<T>(defaultValue)` - Define a local-only field
 - `reference(collection, nullable)` - Define a reference field
-- `mutation(schema, handler)` - Define a mutation with Zod schema and handler function
+- `mutation(handler)` - Define a mutation with a handler function (input type inferred from parameter)
 - `.withMutations(mutations)` - Add mutations to a schema (chainable, throws error on duplicate names)

 ### Sync Engine